A Robust Placeability Metric for Model-Free Unified Pick-and-Place Reasoning: Our Approach

 \subsubsection{\textbf{Placement-Conditioned Graspability (PCG)}}

-To validate whether a candidate placement pose can actually be realized with the available grasps, we introduce placement-conditioned graspability, which evaluates if a grasp remains feasible once transformed into the placing pose frame.
-Let \(\mathcal{G}(o_i)=\{g_0, \dots, g_k\}\) be the set of $k$ candidate grasps for object \(o_i\) at the object's observed pose~$m_o$.
-Then, \(T(m_p)\) denotes the rigid transform of a grasp $g_k$ from its sampled grasp pose at~$m_o$ to a target pose $m_p$ and the transformed grasp is defined as \mbox{\(g_k^{p} = T(m_p)\,\cdot g_k\)}.
-In practice, we first align the object into a local frame to sample grasps and then map those grasps back to the world frame.
-To compute the PCG, we score each candidate grasp at the placement pose $m_p$ that remains reachable and collision-free as:
+To validate whether a candidate placement pose can actually be realized with a set of available grasp candidates, we introduce placement-conditioned graspability, which evaluates if a grasp remains feasible once transformed into the placing pose frame.
+Let \(\mathcal{G}(o)=\{g_0, \dots, g_K\}\) be the set of $K$ candidate grasps for object $o$ at the object's observed pose~$m_o$.
+Then, $T(t_o)$ denotes the rigid transform of a grasp~$g_k$ from its sampled grasp pose at~$m_o$ to a placement pose~$t_o$.
+The resulting transformed grasp, which we refer to as a~\mbox{\emph{place-grasp}}, is defined as $g_k^{t_o} = T(t_o)\,\cdot g_k$.

+To compute the PCG, we score a grasp candidate~$g_k$ against a possible placement candidate $t_o \in \mathcal{T}_P$ to check if it remains reachable and collision-free: